nationalarchives/front-end-development-guide/README.md

     - **design** considerations
     - **development** and pull requests
     - **testing** of accessibility and compatibility
-2. a detailed [development guide](/development-guide.md) covering client-side development standards for our digital services
+2. a detailed client-side [development guide](/development-guide.md) covering development standards for our digital services.
+This applies to all products, regardless of the server-side technology used
 3. [server-side](/server_side_coding_standards) coding standards
 4. Supporting materials including:
     * slides that provide [introduction for new developers](supporting_material/development_standards_introduction_for_new_developers.pdf) that explains the broader context, purpose and components of this guide